 Here’s what you will need to submit a complete application:

 - Organizational documents if the property owner is not on title as an individual, i.e., Trust Documents showing the ‘powers of the trustee’ to encumber the property.

 - Current mortgage statements or other evidence that mortgages or any other loans secured by the property are current, including equity loans and open equity lines of credit even if balance is zero or line of credit is unused.

 - Previous twelve months of energy use (PGE Download Instructions)

-- First page of your utility bill
+- 1 complete utility bill

 - Energy audit report for non-residential properties